 “I’m proud to have been part of something that was greater than just me,” he said.
 “I am very proud of the many places I have been and the things I have done, especially the defense and peacekeeping operations.”

 His career concluded with an honorable retirement from active duty in 2006.
 After several years at a desk job in Chicago, he and his wife decided to open their own greenhouse.

-So far, he’s obtained an Associate in Applied Science in Horticulture, the Horticulture Certificate, Greenhouse Management Certificate, Landscape and Turf Management Certificate, and the Nursery and Garden Center Management Certificate.
-By May 2014, he plans to finish the Landscape Design and Construction Certificate.
+Adamczyk obtained everything possible that the Horticulture program offered: an Associate in Applied Science in Horticulture, the Horticulture Certificate, Greenhouse Management Certificate, Landscape and Turf Management Certificate, the Nursery and Garden Center Management Certificate, and the Landscape Design and Construction Certificate.

-While attending College of DuPage, Adamczyk landed a position as a student worker in the school's greenhouse.
-It's just one of the many reasons he is grateful that he chose COD to continue his education.
+While attending College of DuPage, Adamczyk landed a position as a student worker in the school’s greenhouse.
+It is just one of the many reasons he is grateful that he chose COD to continue his education.

-"The people working for College of DuPage have put forth outstanding effort in supporting me and my educational goals.
-From the personnel in the Veterans Services office and their leader, Shelly Mencacci, who assisted me with all of the necessary documentation for my VA education benefits, to the staff and students who work for various college departments, everyone has been nice, friendly and especially helpful," he said.
-"As for the faculty of the Horticulture program -- Julia Fitzpatrick-Cooper, Judy Burgholzer, Amy Hull, Brian Clement and others -- they have not only taught me a lot about horticulture but they have all had an influence in making me more confident in my newly chosen profession and a more personable individual."
+“The people working for College of DuPage have put forth outstanding effort in supporting me and my educational goals.
+From the personnel in the Veterans Services office and their leader, Shelly Mencacci, who assisted me with all of the necessary documentation for my VA education benefits, to the staff and students who work for various college departments, everyone was nice, friendly and especially helpful,” he said.
+“As for the faculty of the Horticulture program – Julia Fitzpatrick-Cooper, Judy Burgholzer, Amy Hull, Brian Clement and others – they not only taught me a lot about horticulture but they all had an influence in making me more confident in my newly chosen profession and a more personable individual.”